 Dr James Guthrie graduated from The University of Edinburgh in 2010 and was awarded as the best student of his class in veterinary orthopaedics.
 He then completed a one-year rotating internship at Northwest Surgeons; a specialist veterinary referral hospital in Cheshire.
 Following this, he spent two years working in a small animal hospital in Berkshire where he obtained the RCVS Advanced Veterinary Practice Certificate in Small Animal Surgery.

 In 2013, James joined Fitzpatrick Referrals as a duty vet and completed a one-year surgical internship.
 Following this, James stayed at Fitzpatrick Referrals to pursue his goal of becoming a specialist surgeon and completed a three-year residency programme in small animal surgery.
-James became a diplomate of the European College of Veterinary Surgeons in February 2018.
+James became a diplomate of the European College of Veterinary Surgeons in February 2018 and shortly afterwards was recognised as a specialist in small animal surgery by the Royal College of Veterinary Surgeons.